What good is speaking if the audience doesn’t remember?

 You can see “interpreting life” as “sermonic application” or as the task of exposing biblical truths, precepts, and principles in such a way so as to help people understand . . . .”

-2. Dissonance: For instance, I recall a time when I read an article which propounded that the divorce rate among Christians was as high or higher than the “world.”
+2. Dissonance: For instance, I recall a time when I read an article that propounded that the divorce rate among Christians was as high or higher than the “world.”
 I didn’t believe it!
 Not because I did not want to accept it as true, but because of my Ph.D. minor in statistics.
 What variable could possibly account for a higher rate of divorce when the Christian population is merely a subset of the American population?
-It was indeed untrue as I suspected, and as subsequent articles several years later stated — It was a proved to be a “SNOOPE” — total nonsense!
+It was indeed untrue as I suspected, and as subsequent articles several years later stated — It was proven to be total nonsense!

 If you answered “FALSE,” you were mistaken.
 It is TRUE!